Users of Scholarly Editions: Editorial Anticipations of Reading, Studying and Consulting

 Hands-on workshops will be given on setting movable type, letterpress printing, and getting started with XML.

-Proposals for papers should be emailed to Prof Gabriel Egan (email@example.com) before May 15, 2015.
+Proposals for papers (max.
+300w) should be emailed to Prof Gabriel Egan (email@example.com) before

 The Bibliographical Society has kindly agreed to fund four “Bibliographical Society Studentships” for this conference.
 The best four proposals for papers by post-graduate applicants will each receive a 60 GBP bursary to defray their costs in attending the conference to give their papers.
 To become eligible to receive this bursary, applicants should mention in their proposals (to be submitted to Prof Gabriel Egan) that they are post-graduate students.